By Milda Urban, Summersalt Yoga founder

 Personally, I am coming from a mixed place – with an Eastern European background, currently living in the global and open world.
 The mentality and social norms in Eastern Europe are more conservative than in such places like Germany or Scandinavian countries.
 And that lack of push and too much pull creates this great problem of not enough of support – one of the main reasons women struggle.

 Oh, I hear you say the closest people support you?
-You are luck and this may be true, but have you encountered a paradox where the men in your life will support you, but when it comes to another woman it becomes a whole different story?
-The strength becomes arrogance, grit – nastiness and determination – well, BITCHINESS.
+You are lucky and this may be true, but have you encountered a paradox where the men in your life will support you, but when it comes to another woman it becomes a whole different story?
+The strength becomes arrogance, grit – nastiness, and determination – well, BITCHINESS.
 Now you see how as soon as you exit your tiny family “bubble” the societal prejudices take over.

-I could go on forever about the social norms and I think I will, because only by having a conversation and putting it all out there we can fight the old ways.
+I could go on forever about the social norms and I think I will because only by having a conversation and putting it all out there we can fight the old ways.

 “We’re raised to draw our power from how attractive we are and how good we are in the traditional role as women (great at cooking, cleaning, raising children, etc.).
 It’s quite hard for us to find confidence and society approval to step outside that box.
 If we do, it’s a daunting road ahead, with little support in the immediate community…. but it’s worth every bit of the struggle”, – Nataša Štambuk

 This is a very complex issue and sometimes touches a nerve to many people, however, I strongly believe that it is something that needs to be talked about.
 Gender and family.
 So abstract.
 So complicated.